-Lastly, we investigate whether patterns in projected spending differ by the political leaning of the locality.
+Lastly, we investigate whether projections about local government spending on roads and highways differ by the political leaning of the locality.

 To do so, we divide local governments between those that had a higher percentage of residents voting for Donald Trump in 2016 and those that had a lower percentage of votes for Trump (Figure 8).